The Youth Cohort is a summer fellowship open to changemakers ages 14-20

 The fellows focused on youth mental health recommended creating more inclusive mental health services designed by and for underrepresented groups.
 These include:

-Our current cohort have roots everywhere from Ehtopia to Norway, China to Mexico and Five Points to Parker.
+Our previous cohorts have roots everywhere from Ehtopia to Norway, China to Mexico and Five Points to Lakewood.
 They’re student athletes, musicians, environmental advocates, farmers, aspiring lawyers and culturally curious.
-During the summer of 2023, they explored new approaches we might take to youth mental health and self sufficiency.
+During their time as fellows, they explored new approaches we might take to youth mental health and self sufficiency.

 Although our initiatives now live under the Gary Community Ventures name, we intentionally chose to honor our history as The Piton Foundation in selecting The Piton Fellowship as the title for this program.
 We did so because we believe this name tells a perfect story about the idea of ascendency in leadership that Piton has long represented.